Skip to content

 Microsoft Update works well and is a very hands-off approach, but you are at the mercy of Microsoft’s release schedule.
 You may not receive a new PowerShell update until it’s been available for a couple of weeks.

-How to update PowerShell with winget
+How do you update PowerShell with winget?

 Winget, the client interface of the Windows Package Manager, is a powerful command-line tool built into Windows OS that can install and update PowerShell.
 If you are updating PowerShell for yourself and you haven’t already automated the process, winget is probably the fastest and easiest way to do it.
 And if you know anything about me, you know that fastest and easiest are two of my favorite words.
 And no, it’s not because I’m lazy — alright, it’s because I’m lazy.